emc2foundation/lnd/docs/INSTALL.md

 # Creating an lnd.conf (Optional)

-Optionally, if you'd like to have a persistent configuration between `lnd` launches, allowing you to simply type `lnd --bitcoin.testnet --bitcoin.active` at the command line, you can create an `lnd.conf`.
+Optionally, if you'd like to have a persistent configuration between `lnd` launches, allowing you to simply type `lnd --einsteinium.testnet --einsteinium.active` at the command line, you can create an `lnd.conf`.

 **On MacOS, located at:**